linkux-it/vimgalaxy/README.md

 [vim-togglelist] | Functions to toggle the [Location List] and the [Quickfix List] windows.
 [tagbar] | Vim plugin that displays tags in a window, ordered by scope [vim-leader-guide] | is a vim keymap-display loosely inspired by emacs's guide-key.
+[vim-sneak] | Jump to any location specified by two characters.
+[vim-workspace] | VimWorkspace brings the IDE-like tabs into Vim [vim-devicons] | VimDevIcons adds filetype glyphs (icons)

 ##### Autocomplete